uzairudev/Project-Mitsuba-Nerfstudio/README.md

 2. The second tensor resulting value correspond to the SSIM
 3. The third tensor resulting value correspond to the LPIPS

-Overall, the results has concluded the efficiency of encoding much better than training individual spectral bands in all possible scenario
+Overall, the results obtained has concluded the efficiency of encoding much better than training individual spectral bands in all possible scenario

 ## Acknowledgements

 - [Mitsuba Renderer](https://www.mitsuba-renderer.org/) for providing the rendering framework.
-- [Nerfstudio](https://docs.nerf.studio/) for providing the foundational code and concepts used in the `splatfacto.py` implementation.
+- [Nerfstudio](https://docs.nerf.studio/) for providing the foundational code and concepts used in the above implementation.